asdfjk123/Introduction/README.md

-- 👋 Hi, I’m asdfjk123
+- 👋 Hi, I’m Min-Jae Kim
-- 👀 I’m interested in programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m currently learning various things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anyone
-- 📫 How to reach me ...
+- 📫 You can reach me at minjae20000514@gmail.com